whash123/Covid_Vaccinations_Analysis/README.md

 ```
 ![Fig 15](/Figs/Fig_15.png)

 Ah, this paints a much better picture.
 We can see that, while Pfizer/BioNTech on its own was prevalent in 26 countries (that did not also have access to any other vaccines), it actually is used in 72 countries overall, some on its own and some as part of a set of offerings by the country.
-That helps clear things up a bit.
+That helps clear things up a bit and makes sense, given we know Pfizer was one of the first manufacturers to distribute their vaccine.

-But what if we wanted to learn more about a) where these individual vaccines are being rolled out, and how the countries that are using them are faring?
+But what if we wanted to learn more about a) where these individual vaccines are being rolled out, and b) how the countries that are using them are faring?
+We can create a map for each vaccine and a line plot showing the progress of each country that has access to each vaccine below.

 Note: the line plots below show the overall vaccination progress for each country that has access to each of the vaccines.
 Since the data groups vaccines together, it's impossible to estimate the attribution of each vaccine to a country that is using it as part of a set of vaccinations they are offering.